krystiankulik/PlatePad/README.md

 To be able to add global recipes and ingredients we need to have an admin user.
 All the items saved with this user will have "global" userId.
-To do it assign a custom attribute for a chosed unser in the Cognito console - custom:role=admin
+To do it assign a custom attribute for a chosed unser in the Cognito console - custom:role=admin You have to also configure the read/write access to that attribute in "Attribute read and write permissions" section somewhere in "App integration" settings.
+Be sure to create a new user token after this setting is set up.